El-Benedict/pdsnd_github/README.md

 ### Files used
-Include the files used
+No files used

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+No links added
+No references